-- The Coverage A (for dwelling owners) limit of the insured's homeowners or dwelling fire policy is required as a minimum for the Coverage A limit of the Earthquake policy.
-Higher limits may be purchased with consideration to potential increases in construction costs after a catastrophic event (commonly referred to as demand surge). - The limits of insurance may be automatically adjusted on the renewal date of the policy based upon a general inflation provision or other replacement cost factors for the insured dwelling. - It is the responsibility of the producer and insured to ensure that adequate coverage limits are requested and maintained.
+- The Coverage A (for dwelling owners) limit of the insured's homeowners or dwelling fire policy is required as a minimum for the Coverage A limit of the Premium Protection Earthquake policy.
+Higher limits may be purchased with consideration to potential increases in construction costs after a catastrophic event (commonly referred to as demand surge). - The Coverage C (for condominium unit owners or renters) limit of the insured's Condominium (HO-6) or Renters (HO-4) policy is required as a minimum for the Coverage C limit of the Condo Protection Earthquake policy and Renters Protection Earthquake policy, respectively. - It is the responsibility of the producer and insured to ensure that adequate coverage limits are requested and maintained.